rdacomp/CollapseOS/recipes/sms/kbd/README.md

 ![Schematic](ps2-to-sms.png)

-The PS/2-to-AVR part is indentical to the rc2014/ps2 recipe.
+The PS/2-to-AVR part is identical to the rc2014/ps2 recipe.
 Refer to this recipe.

 We control the '164 from the AVR in a similar way to what we did in rc2014/ps2,